 Drawing on a similar model used during the Children's Bill process, the project has been advocating for the recognition, regulation, growth and development of a range of professionals and practitioners who are responsible for implementing the new Act.
 A Social Service Practitioners Advocacy Network was set up to contribute to the growth and development of these human resources.

-The DG Murray Trust, Atlantic Philanthropies, the ELMA Foundation, the Community Agency for Social Enquiry (with funding from USAID) and UNICEF South Africa have been supporting this work.
+Over the years, the DG Murray Trust, Atlantic Philanthropies, the ELMA Foundation, M·A·C AIDS, the Community Agency for Social Enquiry (with funding from USAID) and UNICEF South Africa have been supporting this work.